Mikaela-D/Yr4-Restaurant-App-Frontend/README.md

 # FetchLocalhostWeek7

 This is a simple mobile application developed using React Native.
 The app demonstrates navigation between screens and fetching data from an API.
+It has local and push notifications.
+The push notifications are for when a dish is added or deleted.

 ![App Screenshot](assets/Product%20Management%20App%20Diagram.png)